Donitzo/three.js-volume-renderer/README.md

 ## Description

 The volume renderer is implemented as a single `VolumeRenderer` class that extends `THREE.Mesh` with a raymarching fragment shader.
 You can either provide your own 3D volumetric data or supply a custom function in GLSL to create complex procedural shapes or surfaces.
-The demo 3D volume data is the soot visibility from a smoke simulation rendered using the [Fire Dynamics Simulator](https://pages.nist.gov/fds-smv/).

 The renderer works as a fullscreen postprocessing effect which renders on top of existing geometry.